cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/README.md

 ### pc.obj

-`pc.obj`:  For functions performing beta diversity analysis based on the principal coordinates (PC) of distance matices,  the `pc.obj` parameter accepts a data object containing the PCs of various distance matrices (list type, each element is a matrix with rows representing samples, columns representing PCs).
+`pc.obj`:  For functions performing beta diversity analysis based on the principal coordinates (PC) of distance matrices,  the `pc.obj` parameter accepts a data object containing the PCs of various distance matrices (list type, each element is a matrix with rows representing samples, columns representing PCs).
 The `mStat_calculate_PC` function can be used to generate the PC object.
 This function allows for the choice between "mds" (multidimensional scaling) and "nmds" (non-metric multidimensional scaling) for ordination methods.
 If no PC object is passed to `pc.obj`, `mStat_calculate_PC` function will be automatically invoked using the default "mds".
 For users who prefer more advanced ordination methods, such as t-SNE or UMAP, these can be computed using external tools and then formatted to fit the MicrobiomeStat data structure for compatibility with the MicrobiomeStat toolkit.